leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 }
 ```

-The complexity is abstracted out into its respective classes and the classification in a factory method.
-Once classified, we can get the contract of the terms and car with a  single line of code.
-This code with polymorphic functions is much more straightforward and organized than the previous one.
+The code is not shorter, but it is much more straightforward and organized.
+We abstracted out the complexity into its respective class and the classification in a factory method.
+As a result, the primary logic is only a single line of code.
+Overall, it is slightly more verbose.
+However, with switch statements elsewhere and the complex logic organized in its respective class, it is easier to reason with, read, and maintain.

-Using polymorphic functions comes with the extra baggage of new classes.
-Inheritance, as well, can lead to complex code.
-So, we should use it sparingly.
+Using polymorphic functions does come with extra baggage.
+There are new classes to consider, and inheritance can lead to complex code.
+We should use it accordingly.
 However, in this case, the complexity within our switch statements is getting out of hand.
-We welcome the new classes because it reduces the overall complexity.
-Also, if we see the same set of switch statements in other places as well, there is even more reason to consider polymorphic functions.
-Use polymorphic functions to reduce overall complexity.
+So, we welcome the new classes because it reduces the overall complexity.
+Also, if we see the same set of switch statements elsewhere, there is even more reason to consider polymorphic functions.
+Use polymorphic functions to reduce overall complexity, not to increase it.

 Well, that's it!
-With this, I hope to see less nesting in code when dealing with complex conditional logic.
-Use table-driven methods, when simple values can be stored.
-Use polymorphic functions, when logic within is getting out of hand.
-Use these techniques appropriately and avoid over-use.
+With these techniques, I hope you can turn some nasty switch-statements into look-up tables or add more structure with polymorphic functions.
+As always, do not misuse these techniques.
+Use them accordingly.